 The patient will get 100% oxygen.

-13. What type of trigger is best for reducing work of breathing?
+13. What type of trigger is best for reducing the work of breathing?

 Flow trigger

-14. Monitoring the functions of the ventilator system should be performed how frequently?
+14. Monitoring the functions of the ventilator system should be performed how often?

 As frequently as the clinical situation dictates.

-15. In general, most patient/ventilator systems should be evaluated how often?
+15. How often should most patient/ventilator systems be evaluated?

-Every 2, 4, and 8 hours in acute care centers.
+Every 2, 4, and 8 hours in acute care settings.

-17. Who may require evaluation only every 4 hours?
+17. Who requires evaluation only every 4 hours?

-18. What are the measurements that are taken with the patient spontaneously breathing?
+18. What are the measurements that are taken when a patient is spontaneously breathing?

-19. What are measurements that are taken during ventilatory support?
+19. What measurements are taken during mechanical ventilatory support?

-20. What is the actual volume delivered to the patient that will be lower than the set tidal volume because a portion of the volume (the compressible gas volume remains in the expanded ventilator circuit?
+20. What is the actual volume delivered to the patient that will be lower than the set tidal volume?

 21. How is exhaled tidal volume calculated?